retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.04.rst

 your territory.
 Let's begin...

-> Diary of Octavius, 9th Day of the Ninth Month of the Fourth Year
+..
+Note:: | Diary of Octavius, 9th Day of the Ninth Month of the Fourth Year
->
+          |
-> Yesterday we met a stranger of truly frightening appearance.
+          | Yesterday we met a stranger of truly frightening appearance.
 He is huge
-> in size, has  light  blue  eyes  and glowing golden hair.
-Long ago in a
-> Roman harbor tavern I once heard stories of such people who live in the
+            in size, has  light  blue  eyes  and glowing golden hair.
+Long ago in a Roman harbor tavern I once heard stories of such people who live in the far north.
-> far north.
 How did he get here?
-He is suspicious and refuses to talk to
-> us.
-We  shall  treat  him  as our guest for a few days (the poor fellow
-> appears to be starving).
+He is suspicious and refuses to talk to us.
+We  shall  treat  him  as our guest for a few days (the poor fellow appears to be starving).
 Perhaps then he will change his attitude.

 Take a look around the map.
 Your H.Q. is in the upper-left corner.
 You now